glyfish/glyfish.github.io/_drafts/bivariate_normal_distribution.md

 ### Probability Density Contours

-This section will describe a more detailed analysis of the Bivariate Normal PDF contours consisting of a larger range of values for the parameters {% katex %}\gamma{% endkatex %}
+This section will describe a more detailed analysis of parameter limits of the Bivariate Normal PDF contours consisting of plots of a larger range of values for the parameters {% katex %}\gamma{% endkatex %}
 and {% katex %}\sigma_{v}/\sigma{u}{% endkatex %}.

 The equation satisfied by the contours is obtained by setting the argument of the